srinjoyc/fcl-docs/README.md

 ## `fcl.decode(response)`

-Decodes the response from `fcl.send()` into the appropriate JSON representation of all relevant keys and values returned from Cadence code.
+Decodes the response from `fcl.send()` into the appropriate JSON representation of any values returned from Cadence code.

 ### Note